Lgueg28/ai3202/hiddenMarkov/README.md

-#This program computes a HMM for Intro To AI Homework 8 part 1
+##This program computes a HMM for Intro To AI Homework 8 part 1

-#Example Usage --> python hmmPart1.py typos20.data
+####Example Usage --> python hmmPart1.py typos20.data > answers.txt

+#####WARNING: This script generates a lot of output so it is recommended you pipe it into a text file